 It must be noted that compression at the spine level can occur not only due to bones placing pressure on one another, but also because of soft tissue, as well as blood issues around the spinal area and cancer.
 When any one of these type of tissue puts pressure on the spine, it can lead to its compression.

-Oftentimes, these factors place pressure on the spinal cord and nerves inside of it, leading to a number of symptoms.
+Oftentimes, these factors place pressure on the spinal cord and nerves coming out of it, leading to a number of symptoms.
 The symptoms that arise as a result of pressure, stem mostly from the nerves being affected, rather then the bone mass itself.
 It is the nerves inside the spine that are responsible for the painful sensation we feel or don’t feel.

-Symptoms of spinal cord compression include:
+Symptoms of spinal compression include:

 - Pain in your back or neck

 - Pain that is referred (occurs in the spine but you feel it in a different part of your body, such as legs, feet, arms, head etc.)

 - Numbness or weakness along your spine OR

 - Referred numbness or weakness, typically in your legs or arms

 - Loss of sensation in your spine or limbs

 - Back pain that worsens with physical activity